 Engage and vote

-The Trustee has exercised its ownership rights and engaged with investee companies in quoted equities and investment grade credit through its stewardship manager, EOS.
-Listed equities were held in the portfolio for some of the reporting period.
+The Trustee has exercised its ownership rights and engaged with investee companies in investment grade credit through its stewardship manager, EOS.
 Engagement work carried out with EOS is in collaboration with other EOS clients and is based on mutually agreed priorities in the EOS engagement plan.
 This is more efficient and effective than attempting to engage as an individual investor.
 Engagement in private investments takes place through the relevant investment managers or board representation.

-The EOS Annual Voting and Engagement Reports for the Fund are made available on the Trustee website and a summary of this activity is set out in the Fund’s implementation statement.
-The key points to note from voting and engagement activity in 2022 are set out below (with 2021 activity shown for comparison).
+The EOS Annual Voting and Engagement Reports for the Fund are made available on the Trustee website and a summary of this activity is set out in the Fund’s implementation statement which forms part of the annual report and accounts.
+The key points to note from voting and engagement activity in 2023 are set out below (with 2022 and 2021 activity shown for comparison).

 EOS Engagement by Region

-In 2022, we engaged with 255 companies on 1,336 environmental, social, governance, strategy, risk and communication issues and objectives.
-Our holistic approach to engagement means that we typically engage with companies on more than one topic simultaneously.
+In 2022, EOS engaged with 255 companies on 1,336 environmental, social, governance, strategy, risk and communication issues and objectives.
+This holistic approach to engagement means that EOS typically engages with companies on more than one topic simultaneously.

 chart for 2022